 Zirconia crowns require less tooth reduction before applying them on the patient’s tooth.
 This means that the risk of complications is also reduced.

 Having a dental crown is far from being a burden.
 People won’t know the difference between your natural teeth and your crown.
-The materials used are able to mimic your natural teeth, so it doesn’t matter if you have a crown for the front teeth or the back teeth, nobody will be able to tell the difference.
+The materials used are able to mimic your natural teeth, so it doesn’t matter if you have a crown for the front teeth or the back teeth; nobody will be able to tell the difference.

-Dental crowns are generally quite affordable but prices do vary from country to country and depend on the materials used.
-Dental clinics in Turkey offer porcelain fused to metal dental crowns for as little as 150 EUR, while clinics in the USA may charge between 500 and 1000 for the same procedure.
+Cost of dental crowns are generally quite affordable, but prices do vary from country to country and depend on the materials used.
+Dental clinics in Turkey offer porcelain fused to metal dental crowns for as cheap as €180, while clinics in the USA may charge between €750 and €1,200 for the same procedure.

 If a dental crown is too expensive or not worth the hassle, patients may opt for different dental treatments such as dental bridges or inlays/onlays.
-It’s best to check with your dentist regarding which treatment type is more appropriate but generally speaking, dental bridges need to be replaced every 5 years or so and the prep-work is quite extensive.
+It’s best to check with your dentist regarding which treatment type is more appropriate but generally speaking, dental bridges need to be replaced every 5 years or so, and the prep-work is quite extensive.